kimmodal/AI-Learning-Resources/README.md

 Good AI learning resources I have benefited from

 ## Prerequisite
-Basic kowledge of programming or how computer works at the level of first year CS intro course
+Basic kowledge of programming or how computers work at the level of first year CS intro course

 ## How it works
 I try to list them by reading order